PCHi 2026 live: Clariant’s Lucas Meyer Cosmetics unveils vegan PDRN alternative for skin care

 AlgaSurge — a microalgae-derived highly-purified sulfated polysaccharide (SP) hydrogel — is touted as an alternative to hyaluronic acid (HA) in the skin renewal and moisture retention segments.

 “For all our clinical studies, we have outperformed the HA group,” says Kang.
-She continues that the product demonstrates visible benefits after one use and can be used to “help to boost skin radiance, skin hydration, skin barrier, and reduce wrinkles.”
+She continues that the ingredient demonstrates visible benefits after one use and can be used to “help to boost skin radiance, skin hydration, skin barrier, and reduce wrinkles.”

 The company reports that AlgaSurge distinctly outperformed HA in a test conducted on 90 volunteers in which 1% HA, 1% AlgaSurge, and a placebo were compared.